 There are many people in our society with visible and invisible disabilities.
 The Disability Awareness training will help participants gain a better understanding of the different conditions and have the confidence to better interact with people with disabilities/special needs.

-The session will provide an overview of disabilities and special needs, highlighting some of the challenges they face, social and communication etiquette and helping participants consider how to include and engage peers socially and academically.
+The session will provide an overview of disabilities and special needs, highlighting some of the challenges, social and communication etiquette and helping participants consider how to include and engage peers socially and academically.

 For inquiries and applications for services and SEN Fund, please email us at email@example.com or visit the following webpages for more details.